ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ### HTTPS client to server {#feedback-clisrv}

-When an HTTPS client connects to an HTTPS server, the client receives a set of SCTs as part of the TLS handshake - they may come as in the server certificate, TLS extension, or OCSP extension.
+When an HTTPS client connects to an HTTPS server, the client receives a set of SCTs as part of the TLS handshake.
+SCTs are included in the TLS handshake using one or more of the three mechanisms descrbied in {{RFC-6962-BIS-09}} section 3.4 -- in the server certificate, in a TLS extension, or in an OCSP extension.
 The client MUST discard SCTs that are not signed by a log known to the client and SHOULD store the remaining SCTs together with a constructed, trusted certificate chain (terminated in a pre-loaded or locally installed Trust Anchor)